 Sonoma County, California is made up of 17 distinctly different appellations.
-We are situated in the Russian River Valley, where even between our two vineyard sites, we see diversity in terms of climate, soil composition and geography.
+We are situated in the Eastern Hills of the Russian River Valley, where even between our two vineyard sites, we see diversity in terms of climate, soil composition and geography.
 The cool evenings, morning fog and warm sunny days result in wines that are well structured, balanced and refined.
+Our location provides an especially unique micro climate at the most north eastern point of the Russian River Valley.
+This exceptional climate allows us to grow bordeaux style wines very rare to the area.

 While it’s not always easy to farm organically, it always made sense to me to take this extra effort to produce better wines, and a vineyard ecosystem that will thrive now and in the future.- Peter Merriam